rubeon/demos/sdk/Readme.md

 verify_ssl = True
 ```

-You can also inherit it from the environment variables.
+Note, you can also inherit it from the environment variables.

 ```
 # cloud auth data will be pulled from environment